 Beyond the definite perks of traveling and unique Korean experiences, money is a big motivation for teaching English in Korea.

-And, the good thing is, you can earn a decent paycheck and some privileges too.
+The good thing is that you can earn a decent paycheck and some privileges, too.

-The average salary for teaching English in Korea can range between 1,800-3,000 USD per month, depending on your profile, location, and educational institution.
+The average salary for teaching English in Korea can range between 1,800 and 3,000 USD per month, depending on your profile, location, and educational institution.

 A typical job contract includes a free one-way or return ticket, free or subsidized furnished housing, paid vacation, and national health insurance coverage.

-You can also earn a 1-month bonus remuneration and some other incentives at the end of your tenure.
+You can also earn a 1-month bonus remuneration and other incentives at your tenure’s end.
 This entirely depends on your performance.

 The cost of living is also economical.
-You can easily manage all essential expenses like groceries, transportation, mobile connection, etc., between USD 700 to 1000 per month.
+Between USD 700 and 1000 per month, you can easily manage all essential expenses like groceries, transportation, mobile connection, etc.

 The lifestyle expenses are, of course, pretty subjective.
 If you spend wisely, you will have a nice bank balance at the end of your assignment.